-In this example, you'll see how I added a custom icon to run a script that I use to toggle on and off 100% screen brightness and a sleep delay.
-Remember, this is just one example of how you can add something to the menus.
+In this example, you'll see how I added a custom icon to run a script that toggles on and off 100% screen brightness and a sleep delay.
+Remember, this is just one example of how you can add entries to the menus.
 You can add a menu item for a script like this, you can add a menu item for an application, or you can add a menu item to open a specific document in a word processor or other application.
 It's up to you.
-To illustrate, the screenshot below shows my "toggle-awake.sh" script open for editing in the Pluma text editor application.
-You may have noticed that I've switched to a brighter Pluma theme using its Preferences settings to make the text easier to read in this book.